 2) CPU Chip and Socket

 CPU stands for Central Processing Unit.
-Considered as the brain of the computer and other electronic devices because all the decision making tasks of the computer is performed by the CPU.
+Considered the brain of the computer and other electronic devices because all the decision-making tasks of the computer are performed by the CPU.
 It is a large printed circuit board where all the components and peripherals are directly or indirectly connected.
 The main function of the CPU is to execute basics arithmetical, logical, and input/output operations.

 CPU consists of 3 main typical components.
 ALU, CU

 ALU: Arithmetical Logical Unit (ALU) is a digital circuit(gates) of CPU which is used for performing all arithmetical and logical operations.
 Some normal arithmetical operations performed by ALU are addition, subtraction, multiplication, and division.
 Some logical operations performed by ALU is comparisons between numbers and letters.
 A single CPU may also contain more than one ALU.

 CU: Control Unit (CU) is a digital circuit of CPU which controls all the operations within the CPU.It allows and teaches various logical units, I/O devices, the memory of the computer how to respond to a program's instructions of the various components as well as the user.

 Memory or Storage Unit: